-In 2001, it might have seemed impossible that the a $40 million racing movie starring the guy from The Skulls would go on to spawn a franchise featuring eight installments and multiple Academy Award winners.
-And yet, as surely as a NOS button will speed a car across a finish line, that is exactly what’s happened.
-This week’s Fate of the Furious is the biggest installment yet, but does that make it the best?
-In addition to the obviously astounding action sequences, there are a lot of emotional intangibles that make a Fast and Furious movie a Fast and Furious movie.
-So, after watching all eight speedy and enraged films and factoring in things like critical reception, box-office performance, heartstrings pulled, lessons imparted, and significance to the franchise, we’ve created this ranking of Fast and Furious movies.
+In 2001, it seemed impossible that a $40 million movie about car racing starring the guy from The Skulls would go on to spawn a franchise featuring nine installments and multiple Academy Award winners.
+And yet, as surely as a NOS button will speed a vehicle across a finish line, that is exactly what’s happened.
+This week’s Fast & Furious Presents: Hobbs & Shaw is an offshoot from the main universe, which Vulture has praised as a “refreshing antidote to franchise bloat.”
+But how does this sexy spectacular stack up against the greater franchise?
+After watching all nine ultra-jacked films (and taking into consideration things like critical reception, box-office performance, significance to the franchise, heartstrings pulled, lessons imparted, etc.), we’ve created this ranking of Fast and Furious movies.

 Consider 2 Fast the weird adolescent period of the franchise.
 Vin Diesel skipped it, and with Brian (Paul Walker) suddenly living in Florida, that meant no Mia (Jordana Brewster) or Letty (Michelle Rodriguez) either.
 Tyrese and Ludacris would eventually join the franchise and become worthy additions to the Family, but in their first appearance they make the movie feel more like a spinoff than a linear progression.
 2 Fast kind of works now as an origin story for those two jokers, but the setting and the pseudo-love story all feel like filler until the main thread of the universe picks back up again.
 Look, any Fast and Furious movie is going to be fun to watch, and listening to Tyrese and Luda deliver hammy one-liners is a great time, but the best part about 2 Fast is that it convinced Vin Diesel he needed to come back to the franchise.